 California Penal Code Sections 6128 and 6129 require the OIG receive and review complaints of retaliation levied against members of CDCR management by CDCR employees.
 The OIG's Legal Unit analyzes the allegations of each complaint to determine whether the complaint states a prima facie case of retaliation.
-If the complaint meets this initial legal threshold, the OIG initiates an investigation into the In 2014, the OIG received 11 complaints of retaliation.
+If the complaint meets this initial legal threshold, the OIG initiates an investigation into the allegations and determines whether retaliation has occurred.
+If the OIG determines a CDCR employee has been subjected to unlawful retaliation, the OIG's Intake Unit provides a report of its findings to CDCR along with a recommendation of the appropriate corrective action.

+In 2014, the OIG received 11 complaints of retaliation.
 Of these 11 complaints, the Legal Unit determined nine did not state a prima facie case of retaliation.
 The Legal Unit is currently in the process of completing its review of the two remaining complaints.